data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/webdav.md

       You can set multiple headers, e.g. '"Cookie","name=value","Authorization","xxx"'.

+   --webdav-pass
+      Password.

    --webdav-url
       URL of http host to connect to.

       E.g. https://example.com.

+   --webdav-user
+      User name.

+      In case NTLM authentication is used, the username should be in the format 'Domain\User'.

    --webdav-vendor
       Name of the WebDAV site/service/software you are using.